 How to lift heavy objects correctly without harming yourself

-As one of London’s most popular removal companies, we know only too well how important it is that people lift heavy goods and possessions correctly.
-Below we will show you how to lift heavy items correctly, and few things you should check and consider before you attempt to lift anything.
+As one of London’s most popular removal companies, we know only too well how important it is that people lift heavy goods and items correctly.
+Below we will show you how to lift heavy items correctly along with a few things you should check and consider before you attempt to lift anything.

 The correct way to lift heavy items by yourself guide

 Examine what you’re lifting – No matter how small the item or box is, you must always check thoroughly before you attempt to lift it.
 Check to see if the weight is a weight that you physically manage to lift.
 If it’s too heavy then do not attempt to lift it by yourself.

 A good way to check if it’s too heavy is by kneeling down in front of the item and try to slide it left to right, forward and backwards.
 You’ll know by sliding the object how heavy it is.
 If you can’t push or slide the item very easily then it would indicate the item is very heavy.
 You should never attempt to lift any item if it’s too heavy, simply ask for help or wait until someone can give you a hand.